Robert II of Scotland: Loss of authority and death

-Robert's son, John, Earl of Carrick, had become the foremost Stewart magnate south of the Forth just as Alexander, Earl of Buchan was in the north.
+Robert's son, John Earl of Carrick, had become the foremost Stewart magnate south of the Forth, just as Alexander, Earl of Buchan, was in the north.
 Alexander's activities and methods of royal administration, enforced by Gaelic mercenaries, drew criticism from northern earls and bishops and his younger half-brother David, Earl of Strathearn.
 These complaints damaged the king's standing within the Council leading to criticism of his ability to curb Buchan's activities.
 Robert's differences with the Carrick affinity regarding the conduct of the war and his continued failure or unwillingness to deal with Buchan in the north led to the political convulsion of November 1384 when the Council removed the king's authority to govern and appointed Carrick as lieutenant of the kingdom — a coup d'état had taken place.
-With Robert sidelined, there was now no impediment in the way of war.
-In June 1385, a force of 1200 French soldiers joined the Scots in a campaign that involved the Earl of Douglas and two of Robert's sons, John, Earl of Carrick and Robert, Earl of Fife.
-The skirmishes saw small gains but a quarrel between the French and Scottish commanders saw the abandonment of an attack on the important castle of Roxburgh.
+With Robert sidelined, there was no longer any impediment to war.
+In June 1385, a force of 1200 French soldiers joined the Scots in a campaign that involved the Earl of Douglas and two of Robert's sons, John, Earl of Carrick, and Robert, Earl of Fife.
+The skirmishes made small gains, but a quarrel between the French and Scottish commanders resulted in the abandonment of an attack on the important castle of Roxburgh.